PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 ## Controlling the device from Mbed Cloud

 Now, the device is connected through Mbed Cloud.
-In the code sample in the previous section, you defined resources using calls to `client.define_resource()`.
+In the code sample in the previous section, you defined resources using calls to `add_resource()`.
 These resources are automatically exposed to Mbed Cloud, from where you can read and write resources, and changes automatically sync with the device.
 That means that you already have a remote management interface for this device.

 ### Seeing the status of a device

 Each device that you connect to Mbed Cloud has an endpoint name.
 This is a long string, which is the unique identifier of your device.
-If you don't know the endpoint name of your device, check the [serial output](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/debugging/printf/) on your device for a line starting with 'Device Identity'.
+If you don't know the endpoint name of your device, check the [serial output](https://os.mbed.com/docs/latest/tutorials/serial-comm.html) on your device for a line starting with 'Device Identity'.

 You need to know the endpoint's name to check the device's status in the Mbed Cloud Portal.
 The [Device directory](https://portal.us-east-1.mbedcloud.com/devices) page lists all devices associated with your account and their current status.
 Click the **Connected only** toggle to only see connected devices.